argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.10.0
+*Add advanced filter.
+Now you can change contrast, gamma and saturation and find the right values for your video

 #### Version 3.9.4
 * Check if the application is already running to avoid errors, shows a warning to user.
 It can be disable